Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Kraken Betting Insights

-- This season the Kraken have won 25 of the 55 games, or 45.5%, in which they've been an underdog.
+- The Kraken have won 25, or 45.5%, of the 55 games they have played while the underdog this season.

-- Seattle has entered 14 games this season as the underdog by +160 or more and is 9-5 in those contests.
+- Seattle has entered 14 games this season as an underdog by +160 or more and is 9-5 in those contests.

-- The oddsmakers' moneyline implies a 38.5% chance of victory for the Kraken.
+- The moneyline set in this outing implies a 38.5% chance of victory for the Kraken.

 Stars vs Kraken Additional Info